The 7 Cursed Objects You Should Never Take Home From Hawaii

 So it seems harmless, right?

 Wrong.
-Because the coral you’re tempted to pick up on a Hawaiian beach or pull off a reef while snorkeling is a completely different story.
+Because the coral you’re tempted to pick up on a Hawaiian beach, or pull off a reef while snorkeling, is a completely different story.

 State law explicitly prohibits taking coral from Hawaii’s shoreline.
 That includes the beautiful white pieces washed up on the beach.
 It includes chunks broken off during storms.
 Living coral is obviously off-limits, but even the dead stuff carries legal and cultural weight here.

 Hawaii’s Division of Aquatic Resources regularly opens anonymous packages containing coral mailed back by tourists who decided to return it after experiencing bad luck.
 The pattern matches the lava rock returns almost exactly.
+The letters describe sudden misfortune: illness, accidents, professional disasters, all starting right after the vacation.

-If you want to see coral in a way that’ll actually blow your mind, book a snorkel tour with a local operator who practices reef-safe protocols.
-Early mornings, before the big charter boats arrive, the water at places like Honaunau Bay on the Big Island or Shark’s Cove on O’ahu is clear as glass.
+Before the big charter boats arrive, the water at places like Honaunau Bay on the Big Island or Shark’s Cove on O’ahu is clear as glass.

 You can float over entire coral cities for an hour and never see the same fish twice.
 That experience is worth a hundred pieces of dead coral on a shelf.

-Black coral is in a category of serious all its own.
-Hawaii designated black coral as its official state gem in 1987, and it’s regulated under CITES, the Endangered Species Act, and the Lacey Act.
-Taking it without proper permits can trigger federal charges.
+Hawaii designated black coral as its official state gem in 1987, and it’s regulated under CITES Appendix II, the Endangered Species Act, and the Lacey Act.

 The difference between those two things involves federal charges.